This set of Drug Biotechnology Multiple Choice Questions & Answers (MCQs) focuses on “Drugs Absorption from Non Oral Extravascular Sites – 1”.

 15. The passage from the stomach to the small intestine is called gastric emptying.

 Explanation: The passage from the stomach to the small intestine is called gastric emptying.
-This also is the rate-limiting step in case of drug absorption because the major site of drug absorption is small intestine.
+This also is the rate-limiting step in case of drug absorption because the major site of drug absorption is the small intestine.

 Sanfoundry Global Education & Learning Series – Drug and Pharmaceutical Biotechnology.